Children With Arthritis

 Caring for a child with arthritis affects the whole family.
 Besides having to explain the condition to family members and friends, there may be challenges with schooling and extra-curricular activities.
 The good news is that with good management and support, your child can live a normal life.
 They don’t have to miss out on the fun of being a child!
 Some will even outgrow the condition and will not need treatment as adults.

 Starship’s Paediatric Complex Pain Team has a useful resource explaining pain.
-Download it here.
+Download it here.Â

 Teenagers and young adults with arthritis

-It can be a challenging time for living with JIA as teenagers and young adults deal with the challenges of transitioning from high school in to further education, training or work, as well as transitioning from paediatric to adult rheumatology services.
-In addition, there are the pressures of balancing the management of JIA, with keeping up a normal life with hobbies, sports, social and school activities.
+It can be a challenging time for living with arthritis as teenagers and young adults deal with the challenges of transitioning from high school in to further education, training or work, as well as transitioning from paediatric to adult rheumatology services.
+In addition, there are the pressures of balancing the management of arthritis, with keeping up a normal life with hobbies, sports, social and school activities.
 Arthritis Australia have a useful handbook, however do keep in mind that some information will be specific to Australian services.

 Living with arthritis – A guide for young adults